gottacatchenall/ms_false_negatives/README.md

 where the maximum _a posteriori_ (MAP) estimate of $(\mu, \phi)$ applied to Mangal data from [@MacDonald2020RevLin] is $(\mu=0.086, \phi=24.3)$.
-All simulations were done with 500 independent replicates of unique niche model networks per unique number of observations $n$.
+All simulations were done with 500 independent replicates of unique niche model networks per unique number of total interactions observed $n$.
 All analyses presented here are done in Julia v1.8 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl] and are hosted on \href{https://github.com/gottacatchenall/ms_false_negatives/tree/main/src}{Github}).
 Note that the empirical data, for the reasons described above, very likely already contains